-Leaky gut syndrome for much of the past twenty years seemed something that just functional medicine doctors talked about.
+Leaky gut syndrome for much of the past 20 years seemed something that just functional medicine doctors talked about.
 Not any longer!
-Prestigious researchers such as Alessio Fasano at the University of Maryland, have been researching the role of intestinal permeability in the pathogenesis of autoimmune disorders and bringing this concept full-speed to the conventional medical research community through his publications in top-tier immunology and gastroenterology journals [18].
-In a 2009 article in Scientific American he eloquently brought the topic to the lay audience with his article Surprises from Celiac Disease, where he described that his theory that leaky gut contributes to Celiac disease and autoimmunity was initially greeted with skepticism by his colleagues [19].
-Fasano has proposed that in order for autoimmune disease to manifest there must be three factors present, and he equates these to a triangle, or three-legged stool, where if any are not present the disease cannot exist.
-These three factors include; 1) an environmental trigger (i.e., antigen), 2) genetic susceptibility (i.e., an HLA pattern that is particularly efficient at presenting the antigen to the immune cells, such as the presence of the HLA-DQ2 and HLA-DQ8 pattern in celiac disease), and 3) intestinal hyper-permeability (i.e., "leaky gut syndrome").
+Prestigious researchers such as Alessio Fasano at the University of Maryland have been researching the role of intestinal permeability in the pathogenesis of autoimmune disorders and bringing this concept full-speed to the conventional medical research community through his publications in top-tier immunology and gastroenterology journals.18 In a 2009 article in Scientific American, he eloquently brought the topic to the lay audience with his article "Surprises from Celiac Disease," where he described that his theory that leaky gut contributes to celiac disease and autoimmunity was initially greeted with skepticism by his colleagues.19 Fasano has proposed that for autoimmune disease to manifest, there must be three factors present, and he equates these to a triangle, or three-legged stool, where if any are not present the disease cannot exist.
+These three factors include: (1) an environmental trigger (i.e., antigen); (2) genetic susceptibility (i.e., an HLA pattern that is particularly efficient at presenting the antigen to the immune cells, such as the presence of the HLA-DQ2 and HLA-DQ2 pattern in celiac disease); and (3) intestinal hyperpermeability (i.e., "leaky gut syndrome").
 He goes on to opine that by far the easiest of these three factors to alter clinically is intestinal permeability.
 Much of his work involves the study, and future therapeutic manipulation, of a protein which alters intestinal permeability by the name of zonulin.

-Sapone et al., from a paper in Diabetes in 2006, expands on the role of zonulin and leaky gut in autoimmune disorders saying, "Zonulin, a protein that modulates intestinal permeability, is upregulated in several autoimmune diseases and is involved in the pathogenesis of autoimmune diabetes.
-Zonulin upregulation seems to precede the onset of the disease, providing a possible link between increased intestinal permeability, environmental exposure to non-self antigens, and the development of autoimmunity in genetically susceptible individuals [20]".
-Fasano summarizes the role of intestinal mucosal health and hyper-permeability in autoimmunity best in a 2005 paper when he states, "Together with the gut-associated lymphoid tissue and the neuroendocrine network, the intestinal epithelial barrier, with its intercellular tight junctions, controls the equilibrium between tolerance and immunity to nonself-antigens.
-When the finely tuned trafficking of macromolecules is dysregulated in genetically susceptible individuals, both intestinal and extraintestinal autoimmune disorders can occur [18]."
+Sapone et al., in a paper in Diabetes 2006, expand on the role of zonulin and leaky gut in autoimmune disorders, saying:

+Zonulin, a protein that modulates intestinal permeability, is upregulated in several autoimmune diseases and is involved in the pathogenesis of autoimmune diabetes.
+Zonulin upregulation seems to precede the onset of the disease, providing a possible link between increased intestinal permeability, environmental exposure to non-self antigens, and the development of autoimmunity in genetically susceptible individuals.20

+Fasano best summarizes the role of intestinal mucosal health and hyperpermeability in autoimmunity in a 2005 paper when he states:

+Together with the gut-associated lymphoid tissue and the neuroendocrine network, the intestinal epithelial barrier, with its intercellular tight junctions, controls the equilibrium between tolerance and immunity to nonself-antigens.
+When the finely tuned trafficking of macromolecules is dysregulated in genetically susceptible individuals, both intestinal and extraintestinal autoimmune disorders can occur.18

-Functional medicine and naturopathic physicians, and other nutritionally-minded providers, have been addressing the issue of leaky gut for a long time with effective natural agents, including; L-glutamine, N-acetyl-glucosamine, anti-inflammatory botanicals and bioflavonoids, mucilaginous herbs, zinc-carnosine, omega-3-fatty acids and more.
-However, one popular nutrient that is used frequently as an immune modulator in autoimmune conditions is vitamin D. However, most clinicians are not aware of the role vitamin D plays directly in intestinal permeability.
-According to Kong et al. in their 2008 paper entitled Novel Role of the Vitamin D Receptor in Maintaining the Integrity of the Gastrointestinal Barrier, "In vitro experiments demonstrate that the VDR mediates the activity of 1,25(OH)2D3 that induces junction protein expression and strengthens the tight junction complex.
-These data are consistent with, and explain at least in part, the observation reported in the literature that vitamin D deficiency is linked to increased incidence of IBD in human population [21]."
+Functional medicine and naturopathic physicians, and other nutritionally minded providers have been addressing the issue of leaky gut for a long time with effective natural agents, including L-glutamine, N-acetyl-glucosamine, anti-inflammatory botanicals and bioflavonoids, mucilaginous herbs, zinccarnosine, omega-3-fatty acids, and more.
+One popular nutrient that is used frequently as an immune modulator in autoimmune conditions is vitamin D. However, most clinicians are not aware of the role that vitamin D plays directly in intestinal permeability.
+According to Kong et al. in their 2008 paper "Novel Role of the Vitamin D Receptor in Maintaining the Integrity of the Gastrointestinal Barrier":

+In vitro experiments demonstrate that the VDR mediates the activity of 1,25(OH)2D3 that induces junction protein expression and strengthens the tight junction complex.
+These data are consistent with, and explain at least in part, the observation reported in the literature that vitamin D deficiency is linked to increased incidence of IBD in human population.21